Robert Singer (Jewish leader)

-Robert Singer (Hebrew: רוברט סינגר; born in 1956 in Chernivtsi, Ukraine) is a businessman, and chairman of Spero Impact Solution.
-He is a volunteer senior executive of several diplomatic, Jewish, and educational nonprofits and initiatives, including Center for Jewish Impact (Chairman), Alumot Or (Chairman of the Board of Directors), SASA Setton (President and Chairman of the Board of Directors), the Anières Program (co-founder), and Israel Venture Network (Director of the Executive Board).
+Robert Singer (Hebrew: רוברט זינגר; born in 1956 in Chernivtsi, Ukraine) is a businessman and senior Jewish leader.
+He serves as chairman of Spero Impact Solution and a volunteer senior executive of several diplomatic, Jewish, and educational nonprofits and initiatives, including Center for Jewish Impact (Chairman), Alumot Or (Chairman), SASA Setton (President and Chairman), the Anières Program (co-founder), Israel Venture Network (Director of the Executive Board), and Combat Antisemitism Movement (Advisory board member).

 Singer has an extensive background in education, world Jewish affairs, and diplomacy.
 Most notably, he was the chief executive officer and executive vice president of the World Jewish Congress from May 2013 until July 2019, and was responsible for historic contributions and strategic decisions made by the international Jewish NGO.
 He was CEO of World ORT (1999-2013), and later chairman of its board of trustees (2020-2023).

 Prior to these roles, Singer was a senior officer in the IDF and the Prime Minister’s Office, where he initiated significant programs in Israel such as Naaleh, Heftziba, Yanosh, and many others, and helped facilitate the aliyah of more than a million Soviet Jews to Israel in the late 1980s through Nativ.